Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Adequate triples and of spans

-whose left pointing arrow is egressive and whose right pointing arrow is ingressive, and composition is by forming pullbacks, which is possible precisely by the assumption on the in- and egressives.

-We will in fact define $\Span$ as a functor into complete Segal spaces.
-A general method for the construction of such functors is as follows: Given a cosimplicial object $C:\Del^\op\rightarrow \CC$, we obtain a functor $\Sigma(C) \colon \CC \rightarrow \ssS$ by taking the adjoint of the composition
+sending each adequate triple to its \icat{} of spans, described informally in the introduction.
+We will define $\Span$ more precisely as a functor into complete Segal \igpds{}.
+Recall that such functors can be obtained from the following general procedure: \begin{construction} Given a functor $C:D\rightarrow A$ between $\infty$-categories, we obtain a `singular complex' functor $\S_C \colon A \rightarrow \mathcal P(D)$ with $\mathcal P(D) = \Fun(D^\op,\Gpd)$ by currying the composition